jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 ## DivideOp
 `DivideOp` is so much like `SubtractOp` that it’s not worth repeating here.
 See complete code below.

 There’s quite a bit of similar code, but I don’t think I’m going to try and refactor it.
+NOTE: I have refactored it as can be seen in the complete implementation.

 ## AddOp
 `AddOp` is like `SubtractOp`, except that it supports multiple `Expression`s.
 Here are some examples of the previous `AddOp` unit tests: